Completing a Fair Redundancy Process

 · Employers should conduct thorough planning and aim to ensure that any new structure is right first time.

-Kerris Crook HR Consultancy can support and guide you through any sickness episodes.
+Kerris Crook HR Consultancy can support and guide you through any redundancy situations.

 Please contact me on 07753 743468 for any further information.